browserlondon/node-wwwfier/README.md

 ### Requirements

-node-wwwfier has been tested on nodejs 0.6.12+ and uses these components:
+node-wwwfier has been tested on nodejs 0.6.12+ and 0.8, it requires these components:

     nodejs
     express